Information and discussion on all aspects of British photographic history

 Added by Michael Pritchard on October 24, 2011 at 16:52 — No Comments

 The National Media Museum is about to make several important additions to its Collection and will be rearranging Insight: Collections & Research Centre to make space for them.
 As a result, access to the Museum’s collections will be disrupted.
-Insight will be closed to researchers from Monday 27 October 2011, and…Continue
+Insight will be closed to researchers from Monday 27 October 2011, and there…Continue

 Added by Michael Pritchard on October 23, 2011 at 7:24 — No Comments

 BPH has secured photographs of the new V&A Photography Gallery which opens to the public on Tuesday, 25 October 2011.
 A private view takes place on Monday evening.
-The Gallery has been installed in a former textile room and the building has been returned to its nineteenth century glory - with wall paintings uncovered…Continue
+The Gallery has been installed in a former textile room and the building has been returned to its nineteenth century glory - with wall paintings uncovered and…Continue

 Charlotte Cotton is creative director of Media Space (a partnership between the National Media Museum and the Science Museum).
 Previously, she was curator of photographs at the V&A, head of programming at The Photographers’ Gallery, and head of the Wallis Annenburg Department of Photography at the Los Angeles County Museum of Art.
 She is the author ofThe Photograph as Contemporary Art and founder of Words Without…Continue